OMEGA 3 provides protection for and maintenance of the healthy function, fluidity and health of the cell membranes.

 Yes, molecular distillation, when desirable, is used in the purification and concentration steps of our fish oil products.

 Vitamin A 1250 IU 50

 Vitamin E (as d-Alpha tocopherol) 1 IU 3%

 Carbohydrates: 0 (per dosage)

-David Getoff, CCN, CTN, FAAIM, recommends to his students in his classes to take measuring teaspoon per 40 – 60 lbs. of body weight taken once a day with the meal of you choice.
+David Getoff, CCN, CTN, FAAIM recommends to his students in his classes to take a measuring teaspoon per 40 – 60 lbs. of body weight taken once a day with the meal of you choice.
 It is always best to consult with your Healthcare Practitioner.